dmitrycello/yaglpp/docs/INSTALLATION.md

 ![28.png](28.png)

 > [!NOTE]
 > The header files here are irrelevant for the build, and may not be included at all.
-The [yaglpp.h](../include/yaglpp.h) file is added just to toggle the main switches.
+The [yaglpp.h](../include/yaglpp.h) file is added just to access the main switches.

 Next, right-click _Source Files_ filter icon, click **`Add -> Existing Item (Shift+Alt+A)`**.
 Navigate to **`$(SolutionDir)\Common\src\yaglpp`** directory, and select all **`.cpp`** files: